Digital Security Explained

 How much downtime can the organization tolerate, and what is the acceptable cost to reduce that risk?

-See: Risk Management in Digital Security.
+See: Risk Management Explained.

 Key takeaway